-- A. General: Submit additional LEED submittals to comply with Section 013300 Submittal Procedure. - B. LEED submittals are in addition to other submittals.
-If submittal item is identical to that submitted to comply with other requirements, submit duplicate copies as a separate submittal to verify compliance with indicated LEED requirements. - C. Project Materials Cost Data: Provide statement indicating total cost for materials used for Project.
+- A. General: Submit additional LEED submittals when called for to comply with Section 013300 Submittal Procedure. - B. LEED submittals may be asked for in addition to other submittals.
+If submittal item is identical to that submitted to comply with other requirements, submit duplicate copies as a separate submittal to verify compliance with indicated LEED requirements.
+Submittals may be in electronic format in order to facilitate on-line tracking and documentation of LEED credits. - C. Project Materials Cost Data: Provide statement indicating total cost for materials used for Project.
 Costs exclude labor, overhead, and profit.
 Include breakout of costs for the following categories of items: - 1.
 Furniture. - 2.
 Plumbing. - 3.
-Mechanical. - Electrical. - 5.
-Specialty items such as elevators and equipment. - Wood-based construction materials. - D. LEED Action Plans: Provide preliminary submittals within 30 days of date established for the Notice to Proceed indicating how the following requirements will be met: - 1.
-Credit MR 2.1 or Credit MR 2.2: Waste management plan. - 2.
-Credit MR 3.1 or Credit MR 3.2: List of proposed salvaged and refurbished materials.
-Identify each material that will be salvaged or refurbished, including its source, cost, and replacement cost if the item was to be purchased new. - 3.
-Credit MR 4.1 or Credit MR 4.2: List of proposed materials with recycled content.
-Indicate cost, post-consumer recycled content, and pre-consumer recycled content for each product having recycled content.
+Mechanical. - 4.
+Electrical. - 5.
+Specialty items such as elevators and equipment. - 6.
+Wood-based construction materials. - D. LEED Action Plans: Provide preliminary submittals within 30 days of date established for the Notice to Proceed indicating how the following requirements will be met: - 1.
+Construction Waste Management plan - a.
+Refer to Specification Section 017419 CWM for details. - 2.
+List of proposed salvaged and refurbished materials Identify each material that will be salvaged or refurbished, including its source, cost, and replacement cost if the item was to be purchased new. - 3.
+List of proposed materials with recycled content Indicate cost, post-consumer recycled content, and pre-consumer recycled content for each product having recycled content. - 4.
+List of proposed regional materials Identify each regional material, including its source, cost, and the fraction by weight that is considered regional. - 5.
+List of proposed certified wood products Indicate each product containing certified wood, including its source and cost of certified wood products. - 6.
+Construction indoor-air-quality management plan -